afinemax/Astron_2024/README.md

 * [presto_with_docker](https://github.com/afinemax/Astron_2024/tree/main/running_presto_with_docker), contains a notebook for running, and executing presto commands - with presto running in a docker container
 * [recording_baseband_data](https://github.com/afinemax/Astron_2024/tree/main/recording_baseband_data), contains a notebook for trying to record baseband data, take slices for good candidates, and slices for good candidates in other bands
 * [Crab analysis](https://github.com/afinemax/Astron_2024/tree/main/crab_analysis), contains notebooks, and work for analysing the pulses from the crab
+* [FRB analysis](https://github.com/afinemax/Astron_2024/tree/main/frb_analysis), contains a plotting notebook for my FRB detection.
+It also has python functions for dedispersing and bandwidth correction
 * [Final Presentation Slides](https://github.com/afinemax/Astron_2024/blob/main/astron_2024_frb_presentation_1.pdf)

 ### Data Releases: